demiguel122/ELT_e-commerce/README.md

-# ELT project for an e-commerce platform using Fivetran, Snowflake and dbt
+# Lakehouse for an e-commerce platform using Fivetran, Snowflake and dbt

 ## Table of contents